Genericity of Lyapunov spectrum of bounded random compact operators on infinite-dimensional Hilbert spaces: Preliminaries and the statement of the main results

-\textbf{Theorem B (Genericity on simplicity and analyticity of Lyapunov exponents).} For each $k\in\N$, there exists an open and dense set $\mathcal G_k\subset \mathcal K_{\infty}(\Omega;\mathcal H)$ such that for all $T\in \mathcal G_k$ the following statements hold \begin{itemize} \item [(i)] The Oseledets-Ruelle subspaces corresponding to the first $k$ Lyapunov exponent of $T$ are simple, i.e.
+\textbf{Theorem B (Genericity on simplicity and analyticity of Lyapunov exponents).} For each $k\in\N$, there exists an open and dense set $\mathcal G_k\subset \mathcal K_{\infty}(\Omega;\mathcal H)$ such that for all $T\in \mathcal G_k$ we have $s(T)\geq k$ and the following statements hold \begin{itemize} \item [(i)] The Oseledets-Ruelle subspaces corresponding to the first $k$ Lyapunov exponent of $T$ are simple, i.e.

 \item [(ii)] For each $i=1,\dots,k$, the map $\lambda_i:\mathcal G_k\rightarrow \R, T\mapsto \lambda_i(T)$ is analytic. \end{itemize}